luxloop/luxloop.github.io/README.md

 * [ ] Project Crawl
 * [ ] Fixed images in project crawl
 * [ ] Check and adjust image sizes in projects page
+* [ ] fade parallax images in to avoid jump on load